The business value of neural networks

 Neural networks are the backbone of algorithms that predict consumer demand, estimate freight arrival time, and more.
 At a high level, they’re computing systems loosely inspired by the biological networks in the brain.
 But there’s more to them than that.

 Neural networks began rising to prominence in 2010, when it was shown that GPUs make backpropagation feasible for complex neural network architectures.
-(Backpropagation is the technique used by a machine learning model to find out the error between a guess and the correct solution, provided the correct solution over the data.)
+(Backpropagation is the technique used by a machine learning model to find out the error between a guess and the correct solution, given the correct solution in the data.)
 Between 2009 and 2012, neural networks began winning prizes in contests, approaching human-level performance on various tasks, initially in pattern recognition and machine learning.
-Around this time, neural networks won multiple competitions in handwriting recognition without prior knowledge about the languages to be learned.
+Around this time, neural networks won multiple competitions in handwriting recognition without prior knowledge of the languages to be learned.

-Now, neural networks are used in domains from logistics and customer support to ecommerce retail fulfillment.
-They power applications with clear business use cases, leading organizations to increasingly invest in their adoption, development, and deployment.
+Now neural networks are used in domains from logistics and customer support to ecommerce retail fulfillment.
+They power applications with clear business use cases, which has led organizations to increasingly invest in adoption, development, and deployment of neural networks.
 Enterprise use of AI grew a whopping 270% over the past several years, Gartner recently reported, while Deloitte says 62% of respondents to its corporate October 2018 study adopted some form of AI, up from 53% in 2019.

 What are neural networks?